 + ...

-because we can express it in terms of the above series:
+because we can express it in terms of the above series: e^(We know how to evaluate an imaginary number raised to an integer power,

-+ (i)3/3! +
++ ( i)3/3! +

-+ (i)6/6! +
++ ( i)6/6! +

-+ (i)9/9! +
++ ( i)9/9! +

-i2 = -1 terms repeat every four
+the above expansion:i2 = -1 terms repeat every four

 i3 = -i